Shared Latent Space of Font Shapes and Their Noisy Impressions: Conclusion

 \section{Conclusion}

 This paper showed that it is possible to realize a shared latent space where a font shape image and its multiple impression words are embedded as similar vectors.
-Through the shared latent space, we can handle font shapes and their impressions in a unified manner, which can lead us to generate and retrieve font images with specific fonts and retrieve font images.
-Our various experimental results revealed the usefulness of the latent space.
-It is also clarified that the embedding quality depends on the shape-relevance of the impression words --- it is rather reasonable because the latent space represents font shapes, as well as impression words.
+Through the shared latent space, we can handle font shapes and their impressions in a unified manner, which can lead us to generate and retrieve font images with specific fonts.
+Technically, we need to deal with shape-irrelevant impression words because they might disturb the unification; for this purpose, we incorporate DeepSets that can automatically weaken their effect.
+Experimental results revealed the existence of shape-relevant and shape-irrelevant impression words.
+The shape-relevant words give a higher correlation with their corresponding font shapes.
+The experimental results also show the possibility of impression-specific font retrieval and font generation by specifying shape-relevant impressions.

+Future work will focus on additional experiments of font impression evaluation by translating font images to impression words via the shared latent space.
+We are also planning to standardize the impression words based on their degree of shape-relevance.